wormondeck/python-p4-serialization/README.md

 Sometimes, the process of serialization can get very complex, especially if the data we're working with has many layers of nested structures or relationships.

-Recursion depth refers to how deeply nested the data structures are when we serialize them.
-If the structures are very deeply nested, the serialization process can require a lot of memory and computational resources, which can slow down the program or even cause it to crash.
+Recursion depth refers to how deeply we traverse the nested relationships within data structures when we serialize them.
+If the structures are very deeply nested, a complete serialization process can require a lot of memory and computational resources, which can slow down the program or even cause it to crash.